I do not receive e-mail sendouts

 This way Netigate can add and remove permitted mail servers without you having to change your DNS record whenever we update our mail server settings.
 You will probably need help from your IT-department or e-mail administrators in order to set this up.

 Whitelist IP: You can select to add an SPF-record but instead of including the Netigate domain you can do it on our mail servers IP adress.
 It is less flexible and more sensitive to change.
 If we make updates or add/remove servers we can not guarantee that the existing SPF-record will continue to work.
-We recommend including the Netigate domain instead of just server IP.
+We therefore recommend including the Netigate domain instead of the server IP.

 IP adresses for our mailservers: